From Quantum Tsallis Entropy to Strange Metals

 the fermionic scattering rate $\Gamma(\varepsilon)\equiv -\Im\Sigma^R(\varepsilon)$ simplifies to the Golden-Rule form

 where $A_{\varepsilon}(\omega)=-2\,\Im D^{R}(\omega)$ is the soft-mode spectral function introduced in Eq.~\eqref{eq:Ohmic}.
 This identifies the Golden-Rule kernel

-which makes explicit that the effective interaction strength scales inversely with the renormalized Schwarzian stiffness $\bar C$.
+which makes explicit that the effective interaction strength scales inversely with the renormalized Schwarzian stiffness $C$.
+The Fermi golden rule applies because the transition rate is universally determined by the product of the interaction matrix element and the available spectral phase space, regardless of whether the excitations form well-defined quasiparticles ~\cite{Mahan2000}.
 After integration, we obtain the compact form which precisely matches the Golden-Rule scaling widely used in phenomenological analyses of strange-metal transport.
 Corrections arising from finite-$\delta$ deformations or higher-order interactions contribute only subleading terms, such as $\mathcal{O}(T/T_0)$ or logarithmic corrections at strong coupling.
 The controlled Keldysh derivation clarifies that the Ohmic kernel \( K(\omega) \propto \omega/(T_0+T) \) originates from the soft-mode spectral density and derivative coupling in Eq.~\eqref{eq:Sint}.
 The temperature dependence $T^2/(T_0+T)$ in Eq.~\eqref{eq:Gamma_final} follows from integrating over thermal phase space up to $\omega\sim T$ and is consistent with both perturbative and phenomenological treatments of electron--Schwarzian scattering.

 Substituting the soft-mode scattering rate into the semiclassical relaxation-time formula,

 one obtains a temperature-dependent conductivity.
 Using the result of Eq.~\eqref{eq:Gamma_final}, the corresponding resistivity takes the form